Kingsland, Georgia

 Kingsland is a city in Camden County, Georgia, United States.
 The population was 18,337 at the 2020 census, up from 15,946 at the 2010 census.
 It is the principal city of the Kingsland, Georgia Micropolitan Statistical Area.
 As Kingsland is 3 miles from the Florida-Georgia border and 32 miles from Jacksonville, it is also a principal city of the Jacksonville—Kingsland—Palatka, Florida—Georgia Combined Statistical Area.

 The Kingsland Commercial Historic District was added to the National Register of Historic Places on March 17, 1994.
 It includes the area surrounding South Lee Street between King Street and William Street.
-It hosts an annual Catfish Festival on Labor Day weekend and is the location where the fan series Star Trek Continues was filmed.
+It hosts an annual Catfish Festival each November and is the location where the fan series Star Trek Continues was filmed.

 History

+William Henry King gravesite, Oak Grove Cemetery, Saint Mary's, Georgia.

+Kingsland traces its origin to the arrival of the Florida Central and Peninsular Railroad (a predecessor of CSX Transportation) on Christmas Day 1893, which passed through property owned by the King family; the surrounding settlement became known as "Kings Land."
 Kingsland was platted in 1894 when the railroad was extended to that point, and named after William Henry King, the original owner of the site.

-William Henry King gravesite, Oak Grove Cemetery, Saint Mary's, Georgia.
+The city was incorporated in 1908.

+The growth of nearby Naval Submarine Base Kings Bay, particularly after its 1980 designation as the Atlantic Fleet's homeport for Trident submarines, brought a sustained increase in population to Kingsland; the city established a planning and zoning department around 1985 to manage the resulting growth.

+Government

+Kingsland operates under a council–manager government, with an elected mayor and four-member city council that sets policy and appoints a city manager to oversee day-to-day administration.
+Lee H. Spell has served as city manager since 2014.